VaidehiKhalkar/Real_Time_Inventory_Forecasting_-_Recommendation_System/Dummy Data Creation/README.md

 ##  Project Structure

-- `dummy_data.ipynb` – Jupyter notebook that creates a dummy dataset based on selected columns from the original dataset.
+- `dummy_data.ipynb` – Google Colab that creates a dummy dataset based on selected columns from the original dataset.
 - `online_retail_II.csv` – Original data source used as a reference for structure and values.

 ---